Install globally with npm

 Live Activities

-• stats: best for business or product stats like revenue, number of users, conversion, uptime, or any metric set you want visible at a glance
+• stats: best for showing business numbers side by side, such as revenue, sales, new users, conversion, refunds, or any other value you want visible at a glance

 Stats